Saturday, September 28th

 Through her emotional connection to photographs, a foster child,discovers what hope feels like for the first time.

-A self-conscious boy tries to get over it.
+A self-conscious boy tries to cope.

 What the Tide